Dancing to One’s Own Beat in Early Ballet

 Borsa, Matteo.
 [1782-83] 1998.
 Saggio filosofico sui balli pantomimi seri dell’opera.
 Pp. 209-234 in Il ballo pantomimo lettere, saggi e libelli sulla danza (1773-1785), edited by Carmela Lombardi.
 Reprint, Turin: Paravia.

 Charbonnel, Raoul. .
 La danse, comment on dansait, comment on danse.
 Paris: Garnier Frères.

 Emmanuel, Maurice.
 1895.
 Essai sur l’orchestique grecque.
 Paris: Hachette.

 Fairfax, Edmund.
 2003.
 The Styles of Eighteenth-Century Ballet.
-Lanham, Maryland: Scarecrow Press.
+Lanham, Maryland, and Oxford: The Scarecrow Press, Inc.

 Feuillet, Raoul.
 1700.
 Chorégraphie ou l’art de décrire la dance.
 Paris: the author.

 Gallini, Giovanni-Andrea.
 1762.
 A Treatise on the Art of Dancing.
 London: printed for the author.

 Gardel, Maximilien.
 1777.
 Ninette à la cour, ballet en action.
 Paris: Ballard.